After a bumpy start, a Republican state senator worked on a bipartisan bill to update the laws governing tattoos, piercing and scarification.

-Irvin said it took some coaxing to convince legislators and Health Department officials that it was actually a bad idea to ban scarification.
+Irvin said it took some coaxing to convince Health Department officials that it was actually a bad idea to ban scarification.

 “They were worried.
 Scarification is really kind of new, so how do you make it safe?”
 Irvin said.
 But communication between the body art community and Health Department officials led to progress.
 “You can always find a path forward,” she said, “and we did on this.”